Product Fabric Description:

-Tencel - Considered a sustainable fabric as it is grown and developed in sustainable conditions.
+Tencel/Lyocell - Plant derived.
+Considered a sustainable fabric as it is grown and developed in sustainable conditions.
 To create an absorbent, soft, strong fabric that is resistant to all weather conditions and resistant to wrinkles, the tencel fibers are spun from yards and then woven into textiles.

 Linen - This is a fiber made from the flax plant and therefore takes considerable time and effort to produce.
 Again this fiber is natural and organic.
 It is the strongest natural fiber in the world and is both smooth and fluid.

 Cotton - Another natural fiber, cotton is derived from the cotton plant.
 Through spinning the fibers into yarn and then weaving it into a fabric, cotton gains its strength.
-Fabrics and clothes made from cotton are usually very soft.
+Fabrics and clothes made from cotton are usually soft, light and breathable.

 Silk - This is classified as a natural protein fiber.
 Silk is made through the extraction of the silk from silk worms which is boiled down to create long strands of silk fiber.
 There are many different types of silk and therefore there are usually different many different manufacturing methods.
 It is a reasonably light and smooth fabric, and is actually warmer than wool when knitted!

 Polyester - Interestingly this fabric is made from a chemical reaction involving combinations of coal, petroleum, air and water.
 It is a very durable, resistant fabric that is extremely long lasting - however environmentally this is not the greatest choice as it is essentially plastic, and does not biodegrade.
 Some manufacturers are using recycled plastic to create eco-Polyester, most commonly seen in swimwear and active wear!

 Spandex/ Elastane - These fibers are known for their elasticity and extreme durability.
 94% of the worlds spandex fibers are made through melt extrusion, reaction spinning, solution dry sinning and solution wet spinning.
 These fibers are usually mixed with cotton or polyester.